admiralyeoj/resume/resume.md

 <p class="date">April 2016 - August 2017</p>

-- Built and managed the design, functionality, security, and SEO of a custom content management solution tailored to each client’s unique needs using PHP, MySQL, Javascript, and jQuery.
+- Built and managed the design, functionality, security, and SEO of a custom content management solution tailored to each client’s unique needs using PHP, MySQL, JavaScript, and jQuery.
 - Ensured robust security measures and optimized SEO for the in-house custom content management solution.
 - Communicating with clients I worked with and delivering personalized solutions by customizing the CMS for each client’s unique needs, ensuring satisfaction and usability.